wp-plugins/thecartpress/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.1.3 =
+* Dashboard improvements: last orders and graphical view of sales (Thanks to Joy)
+* Integrated Product Options into the core
+* Thumbnails in the front-end for options in simple/grouped products.
+* Fix layout issue between 'buy button', thumbnail and the content (or excerpt) (Thanks to community)
+* TCP Taxonomy Tree and TCP Taxonomy Clouds convert to TCP Navigation Tree and TCP Navigation Clouds
+* Separated menu for Payment and Shipping methods
+* Added more useful hooks for plugin development
+* Checkout address list: New title in address select options ( street + city)
+* Improvements in sorting products
+* Theme compatibility: Improvement usability

 = 1.1.2 =
 * Added more useful hooks for plugin development
 * Support for any product type